TardyNoe/ECAM_Eurobot_2024_TeamErasmus/README.md

 The project is divided into two main parts:

-1. **Robotic System:** This includes the design and code for the robot itself, featuring an Arduino Uno, ESP32, sensors, and motor controllers.
+1. [**Robot**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Robot): This includes the design and code for the robot itself, featuring an Arduino Uno, ESP32, sensors, and motor controllers.
-2. **External Positioning System:** A separate system for the external positioning systemand and it's communication with the robot.
+2. [**External Positioning System**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Balise): A separate system for the external positioning systemand and it's communication with the robot.

-## Getting Started

-For detailed instructions on setup, installation, and usage please visit:
-- [**Robot**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Robot): Contains all the code, schematics, and documentation related to the robot's Arduino and ESP32 setup, sensors, and motor control.
-- [**External Positioning System**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Balise): Dedicated to the external positioning system, including its setup, code, and integration with the robot.

 ## Project Features

-- **Autonomous Navigation:** Utilizing ultrasonic sensors and motion tracking for precise movement.
+- **Obstacles avoidance:** Utilizing the external Positioning System and ultrasonic sensors.
-- **Wireless Communication:** ESP32 module for Wi-Fi communication with the positioning system.
+- **Wireless Communication:** ESP32 module for Wi-Fi communication with the raspberry pi.
-- **Advanced Control System:** Integrating Arduino Uno with motor controllers for efficient movement.

 ## Acknowledgments